Skip to content

 RouteConfigResolver (Middleware Level)

 Used by BypassHandler and the dispatch method.
-It iterates the app's route table:
+It reads everything it needs from request.state -- it does not inspect the ASGI scope or iterate the app's route table:

 def get_route_config(self, request: GuardRequest) -> RouteConfig | None: